yitao-yu/StockMarketDataMining/README.md

 TA-lib http://mrjbq7.github.io/ta-lib/

+FPGrowth is performed using mlxtend implementation http://rasbt.github.io/mlxtend/user_guide/frequent_patterns/fpgrowth/

 # FPMiningSignals
 I made used of severl data dimensions from TA-lib, including several types of signals(EMA, DEMA) based on moving averages using different combination of Parameters(fast: 4,6,9; slow: 12, 26); Momentem Signals such as MACD(which is actually also based on Moving Average),STOCH and SAR.
+All was calculated using TA-lib.

-Of course all of those signals are designed to capture some trends, and most of them only happens when a rise or bounce is already happening.
-But will those trends lasts for 5 or 20 days, producing enough profit that is significantly different from tumbling of the market?
-Are they robust against tumbling?
+Of course all of those signals were designed to capture some trends, and most of them only were triggered when a rise or bounce is already happening.
+But will those trends lasts for a longer period, say 5 or 20 days, producing enough profit that is significantly different from tumbling of the market?
+Are they robust against tumbling(Noise in the price)?

 I performed FPGrowth(A Frequent Pattern Mining algorithm) on Itemset of signals on signals that has a future 5 day profit larger than 8 percent(which accounts for 6 percent of total data); and Itemset of signals that has a future 20 day gain larger than 20 percent; and Itemset with no significant future gain in both period(That says, it includes those that have a lose).